These will help clarify what you’re carrying out in the best terms and safest way. To see value for money and a fixed roof at the end of the day.

 6. Longer-Term Issues

-It’s always important to think long term with roof areas, even if a quick patch is only done now.
-Use the opportunity whilst on the roof to check out what’s needed longer term.
+It’s always important to think long-term with roof areas, even if a quick patch is only done now.
+Use the opportunity whilst on the roof to check out what’s needed in more extended terms.

-Money might have to be saved for a future replacement, and there may be issues developing with alterations or ventilation with different heating systems within the property as well to consider.
+Money might have to be saved for a future replacement, and there may be issues developing with alterations or ventilation with different heating systems within the property to consider.

 Of course, get this fully explained with detailed inspections and reports of what’s needed and guarantees of completed work.